Noh Theater: Discover Japan’s Oldest Performing Art

 Noh Masks: The Art of Expression Through Silence

 One of the most recognizable elements of Noh theater is the traditional mask.
 Though seemingly expressionless at first glance, a Noh mask is masterfully carved to convey emotion through light and movement.
 When an actor subtly shifts their head or posture, the mask can appear to express sadness, joy, or contemplation.
-This artistic ambiguity allows the audience to actively engage with the performance by interpreting the character’s inner world.
+This artistic ambiguity allows the audience to engage with the performance by interpreting the character’s inner world.

 Each mask is handcrafted, often passed down for generations, and represents archetypal characters—such as the ghostly okina or tragic heroines—enhancing the emotional resonance of each role.

-From Samurai Patronage to National Treasure
+From Samurai Patronage to Classical Heritage

 Noh was refined into a prestigious art form during Japan’s Muromachi period by Kan’ami and his son Zeami.
 Under the patronage of shogun Ashikaga Yoshimitsu, Noh gained elite status and was embraced by the warrior class as an essential element of samurai culture.
 Later, during the Edo period, the Tokugawa shogunate officially recognized Noh as a formal court art.